BlockApex/bundl-subs-backend/README.md

 | `MONGODB_URI` | MongoDB connection string |
 | `JWT_SECRET` | Secret key for JWT signing |
 | `VERIFY_WALLET_TEXT` | Message template for wallet verification |
+| `MAX_BUNDLE_SIZE` | Reflects the maximum number of subscriptions a user can bundle specified in the Bundl Program on-chain.
+NOTE: This is set to 10 currently and this may change when program is updated
+| `UPLOADS_DIR` | The path where uploaded media from user should be stored. e.g "uploads" (an uploads directory will be created in working directory)
+| `UPLOADS_PREFIX` | The virtual path that allows the user to access uploaded media. e.g. /static

 ## 📦 Installation